Budget-balanced and strategy-proof auctions for multi-passenger ridesharing: Introduction

 In recent literature, Zhang et al.~\cite{zhang2016discounted} apply a bilateral trade reduction mechanism that is strategy-proof, modifying the McAfee mechanism~\cite{mcafee1992dominant} for a ridesourcing scenario.
-A limitation of this mechanism is that a driver may only serve one passenger at a time, and budget-balance is not guaranteed.
-Zao et al.~\cite{ZhaoVCG} propose a multi-driver and multi-passenger theoretical model that uses a VCG auction with reserve prices, but they achieve budget-balance only when the drivers make no detours, while the auctions we propose are budget-balanced even with detours.
+A limitation of this mechanism is that a driver may only serve one passenger at a time, and budget balance is not guaranteed.
+Zhao~et~al.~\cite{ZhaoVCG} propose a multi-driver and multi-passenger theoretical model that uses a VCG auction with reserve prices, but they achieve budget balance only when the drivers make no detours, while the auctions we propose are budget-balanced even with detours.
 Shen et al.~\cite{shen2016online} propose an online ridesharing system where a passenger that enters the system is offered a price estimate to be served by an available driver, assuming a scenario where the driver supply is sufficient for passengers to be immediately served.
 The authors claim that the system is strategy-proof, however, the final price may be lower than the accepted estimate, so the passenger may strategically accept a higher estimate hoping to get a lower final price.
 This system is in fact individually rational, that is, it guarantees that a passenger that only accepts estimates lower or equal to their value will not suffer a loss.
+Bian et al.~\cite{BIAN202077} consider a rolling horizon planning approach to serve users of a first-mile ridesharing system, accounting for passengers' mobility preferences such as deadlines and detour tolerance.
+Their model allows for changes in the drivers' route to pick up new passengers that arrive later on in the system.
+For this, they propose a VCG-based mechanism that is individually rational, incentive compatible, and has price controllability (guaranteeing that at least a baseline price will be paid).
+Finally, they present a heuristic for solving large-scale ridesharing auctions.

+Ma et al.~\cite{MaFP20} presented the Spatio-Temporal Pricing mechanism, which considers a multi-driver system for platforms such as Uber and Lyft.
+The mechanism incentivizes the drivers to accept the passengers' requests independently of location or time, ensures that the driver do not envy the payment made to other drivers and passengers do not envy the price paid by other passengers, among other interesting guarantees, while maximizing the social fare (in this case, the passengers values minus the drivers costs).
+We note that their work differs from ours as they consider a single passenger per trip, while we consider that more than one passenger can be at the driver's vehicle at the same time.

+Fieldbaum et at.~\cite{Fielbaum22} models ridesharing as a cooperative game, and propose a cost-sharing protocol that makes the optimal solution an equilibrium for the participants.
+This is a different approach than ours, as there are no bids, and one must only share the costs of transportation between the users.